 Without exploring what Oakcliff Sailing has to offer, it might seem to be a lofty goal to restore American sailors to the top of the podium.
 But, with an expert collection of directors, coaches, industry leaders, and alumni, Oakcliff Sailing is the best suited sailing center in the country to do so.
 Sailors at Oakcliff have access to nearly 100 boats, including the largest worldwide fleets of Nacra 17s, 49ers, 49er FXs, and Match 40s.
 In addition to a fantastic fleet, a sail loft, and a workshop, the clinics and coaching at Oakcliff Sailing are also unparalleled.
 On a daily basis, students are coached by staff and world-class top coaches.
 The first American to compete in three America’s Cups and two Whitbread (now Volvo) Races, Executive Director, Dawn Riley, runs daily meetings and coordinates activities.
 Meanwhile, board member Dave Perry, who has written several books on sailing and match racing also leads match racing clinics throughout the season.

-While Oakcliff Sailing is only in its first decade, it already boasts some remarkable success stories.
-Oakcliff Sailing consistently over achieves:
+While Oakcliff Sailing is just over a decade old, it already boasts some remarkable success stories.
+Oakcliff Sailing consistently over-achieves:

 One of the great parts of Oakcliff Sailing is that with tremendous growth comes huge opportunities.
-If you are looking for a short term program focused on a specific area of the sailing industry, you might consider one of the Acorn programs specifically designed for high performance dinghy sailing, offshore racing, or match racing.
-Experienced sailors who are looking for an intensive program to cover a wide variety of topics are perfect candidates for the Sapling program, an intensive summer – long program which covers everything from advanced match racing and sail repair to composite work and offshore navigation.
-Adults interested in getting involved can either consider becoming a supporter or applying for the Custom Acorn program.
+If you are looking for a short-term program focused on a specific area of the sailing industry, you might consider one of the Oakcliff Acorn Programs, specifically designed for high-performance dinghy sailing, offshore racing, match racing, and Maxi yacht racing.
+Adults interested in getting involved can sign up for one of the program intensives or consider becoming a supporter.
 If you are interested in attending a clinic or racing in a regatta at Oakcliff Sailing, please check our calendar to register.